weavejester/compojure/README.markdown

         $ ant

-3. Include build/compojure.jar in your classpath.
+3. Include the newly created compojure.jar in your classpath.

 Dependencies